-- 206C.
+206C.
 Organic Chemistry.
-A course dealing with the general principles of organic chemistry as illustrated by preparations and study of typical representatives of the aliphatic, alicyclic and aromatic series.
+A course dealing with the general principles of organic chemistry as illustrated by preparations and study of typical representatives of the aliphatic, carbocylic and heterocyclic series.
 Two 1-hour lectures and two 2-hour laboratory periods per week.
-A Year Course. - 216C.
-Quantitative Analysis.
-Analysis by gravimetric, volumetric, and colorimetric methods.
-Study of the solid state, pH, and organic precipitants.
-Two 1-hour lecture, two 2-hour laboratories per week.
-Prerequisite: Qualitative Analysis or consent of instructor.
-First Semester.
+A two semester course.
+Prerequisite: NS 103C or its equivalent.